 To most divers it’s no secret that the moon’s gravitational pull generates the ocean’s tides.
 Because of the moon (and the intricate dance it performs with the solar and the Earth) the extent of the ocean actually rises and falls in what we name excessive tide and low tide.
 When the moon is full or new, the ocean experiences a stronger pull, leading to extra pronounced tides.
 When the moon is half full, the ocean experiences a weaker pull, leading to much less tidal fluctuation.

 Most organisms possess an array of genetically encoded organic clocks that assist them coordinate with rhythmic modifications of their setting, just like the phases of the moon.
-Marine scientists all over the world have recognized all kinds of ocean animals that use inner ‘moon clocks’ – aligning particular life occasions with the quantity of moonlight current on a given night time.
+Marine scientists around the globe have recognized all kinds of ocean animals that use inner ‘moon clocks’ – aligning particular life occasions with the quantity of moonlight current on a given night time.

 Impressed to dive with the moon?
 You can begin the Night time Diver Specialty Course proper now from the consolation of your personal house with PADI eLearning.
 In paying shut consideration to the lunar phases in your space, you’re sure to watch thrilling new marine life behaviors.
 Whether or not you dive beneath a full moon, 1 / 4 moon, or no moon in any respect, you’ll have a totally totally different night time diving expertise all at your native dive website.